vedph/cadmus_api/doc/settings.md

 - `ConnectionStrings`: object where each key is the name of a connection string.
 The only connection string is named `Default` and it rather is a connection string template, pointing to the MongoDB server.
 The database name is a placeholder represented by `{0}` in that string, and will be set at runtime.
 - `DatabaseNames`: the names of the two main Cadmus databases to be used by the API: one for the data (`Data`), another for authentication (`Auth`).
 - `Seed`: data seed profile and desired items count.
 This is used for seeding a newly created database when the API starts up.
-In the profile path you can use the `%wwwroot` placeholder to represent the web server root folder.
+In the profile path you can use variables between `%`.
+The `%wwwroot%` variable is reserved to represent the web content root directory; any other variable name (excluding the `%` delimiters) is resolved from the app's configuration (or just removed when no resolution is possible).
+For more information about seeding, see the documentation in the backend repository (`cadmus_core`).
 - `Jwt`: JWT tokens configuration.
 - `StockUsers`: a set of stock users which get seeded into the authentication database when not found.
 This is an array, where each item is an object with these properties:
   - `UserName`: the username.